nginxinc/nginx-basics-workshops/labs/lab6/readme.md

     ![Prom Datasource](media/lab6_prometheus-datasource.png)

-1. Scroll to the bottom and click `Test and Save`.
+1. Scroll to the bottom and click `Save and Test`.
+You should see a green `Successfully queried the Prometheus API` message.

 1. Import the provided `labs/lab6/NGINX-Basics.json` file to see statistics like the NGINX Plus HTTP Requests Per Second and Upstream Response Times.
-Click on New Dashboard, then Import.
+Click on Create New Dashboard from Home page and then Import.
 Copy and Paste the `labs/lab6/NGINX-Basics.json` file provided.
+Click on the `Load` button.
+Set the data source to `prometheus` and then click on the `Import` button.
 You should see a dashboard like this one:

     ![Grafana Dashboard](media/lab6_grafana-dashboard.png)

     There are many different Grafana Dashboards available, and you have the option to create and build dashboards to suite your needs.
 NGINX Plus provides over 240 metrics for TCP, HTTP, SSL, Virtual Servers, Locations, Rate Limits, and Upstreams.

+> If `wrk` load generation tool is still running, then you can stop it by pressing `ctrl + c`.

 >If you are finished with this lab, you can use Docker Compose to shut down your test environment.
 Make sure you are in the `lab6` folder: